Vhaerlein/swtor.playground/README.md

 Application searching optimal stat distribution for any dps class.

-- Adrenals/relics are not included in dps mathematical model.
+- Adrenals/relics are not included in dps mathematical model
 - All parameters can be changed from UI (mastery, power, etc...)
 - Save/Load profile (app will remember last used profile)
 - Profile is Json file, if needed can be edited outside application